Semiparametric Efficient Fusion of Individual Data and Summary Statistics: Adaptive Fusion in the Presence of Population Heterogeneity

-which can be large even if $b^*$ is small, for instance, when $\rho$ is large and $E(\eta_{\mathrm{eff}}\eta_{\mathrm{eff}}^\T)$ is small.
-That explains why the bias paradox occurs.
-To mitigate this problem, we next construct a robust estimator that can effectively use the unbiased components of the external summary statistics to improve the efficiency while keeping invulnerable to biased components.
+In practice, there may well be heterogeneity between populations in different studies.
+In the presence of population heterogeneity, the external summary statistics may only be partially transportable or untransportable, i.e., Assumption 2 may fail for some or all the components of $\beta(\cdot)$.
+In this case, the integration of summary statistics as in \eqref{efficient} will introduce bias.
+Specifically, we have $\hat{\tau}_{\mathrm{e}} - \tau \to E(\phi_{\mathrm{e}}\eta_{\mathrm{e}}^\T) \{\Sigma_1/\rho + E(\eta_{\mathrm{e}}\eta_{\mathrm{e}}^\T)\}^{-1}h$, in probability, where $h = \beta(P_{1}) - \beta(P_{0})$ is the heterogeneity parameter leading to non-negligible bias of $\hat{\tau}_{\mathrm{e}}$.
+To mitigate this problem, we construct a robust estimator that can effectively use the transportable components of the external summary statistics to improve the efficiency while keeping invulnerable to untransportable components.